 The nursery is seeking Jesus-loving, caring, nurturing staff who love babies and toddlers.
 Each Sunday and during the week, we offer nursery care at both Lytham Road and Mill Run.
 We are in need of more workers to provide for the needs of parents who would like to participate in a worship service and weekday ministry program.
 Your commitment is flexible whether one day, or more per month.
 This is a paid position.
 To apply to serve, contact Nursery Coordinator for an application and information.

 Volunteer - Kids' Church

-Join other women and take an opportunity to be refreshed and renewed as the Lord speaks to your heart.
+Women's Bootcamp: Join other women and take an opportunity to be refreshed and renewed as the Lord speaks to your heart.
 This weekend's focus is based on the book "Captivating" by Stasi Eldredge.
 You'll explore key questions about who God intends you to be and the spiritual battle for your heart.
-The weekend is at the Eagles Wing Lodge in the Hocking Hills about an hour from Columbus.
-It is Thursday evening through lunch on Sunday.
-Download the brochure for more information.
-Cost is $285.
-The weekend is currently full, but you can be placed on a waitlist by clicking here.
-Contact: Amy Adams.
+The weekend is in the Hocking Hills about an hour from Columbus.
+Cost is $300 and includes lodging, meals, and resources.

 UALC has a library at each campus filled with engaging, faith-based resources!
 Convenient self-checkout system and an online catalog!
 Bibles, Books, DVDs, and audio resources for all ages.